pjalocha/ogn-tracker/README.md

 ## Compile and upload
 You will need platformio which takes care for getting the right compiler and upload tools

-## adaptation to various modules is through the profiles defined in platformio.ini
+### Code adaptation to various modules
-to choose the appriopriate code use -e option of the *pio* command.
+is through the profiles defined in platformio.ini - to choose the right code use **-e** option of the **pio** command.

+### Install platformio
+You only need the command-line part which can be installed like this on Ubuntu:
+...
+sudo apt install cirl -y
+sudo apt install curl -y
+curl -fsSL -o get-platformio.py https://raw.githubusercontent.com/platformio/platformio-core-installer/master/get-platformio.py
+python3 get-platformio.py
+...